Idukki

 Photo and video reviews vs text reviews: what actually moves conversion

-Every store collects reviews; fewer think about the format.
-A five-star line of text and a five-star review with a customer’s own photo are not the same asset.
-One states a verdict; the other shows the evidence behind it.
+Every store collects reviews; far fewer think about the format.
+A five-star line of text and a five-star review with the customer’s own photo are not the same asset.
+One states a verdict.
+The other shows the evidence behind it.

-Text reviews are the base layer and worth having.
-They carry the star rating, the specific detail (sizing, durability, service) and they are searchable and feed AggregateRating schema.
-They are what an AI agent and a search engine parse most easily.
+Text reviews are the base layer, and worth having.
+They carry the star rating and the specific detail (sizing, durability, service), they are searchable, and they feed AggregateRating schema.
+They are also what a search engine and an AI agent parse most easily.

 CompareVerdict vs proof